se6-njit/mywebclass-agile-docs/documentation/theme_1/initiatives/epics/stories/story_wireframe_doc.md

-## Title of Story: Simple Wireframe of the Website
+## Story title: Simple Wireframe of the Website

 **Description:** As a web designer, I want to create a simple wireframe of the website so that the stakeholders can visualize the layout and structure of the